clinfo/ReTReKpy/README.md

-# ReTReK: Retrosynthesis Planning Application using Retrosynthesis Knowledge
+# ReTReK: Retrosynthesis Planning Application using Retrosynthesis Knowledge (Python)

 Welcome to the **ReTReKpy** project !!!